Low-Power Random Access for Timely Status Update: Packet-based or Connection-based?: Age of Information Preliminaries

-A low average AoI ${\bar \Delta _u}$ indicates that the update packets from sensor $u$ are generally fresh over a long period.
-Considering the whole system, the average AoI for all the sensors is $\bar \Delta = \frac{1}{N}\sum\nolimits_{u = 1}^N {{{\bar \Delta }_u}}$.
+This paper considers a collision model, where a packet/frame is successfully received only when no other sensors' packets/frames are sent at the same time; otherwise, simultaneous transmissions from multiple sensors lead to a collision \cite{kurose2007computer}.
+Due to packet collision, sensor $u$ may send more than one update packet until the next successful update.
 Fig. \ref{fig:general_ins_aoi} plots an example of the instantaneous AoI ${\Delta _u}(t)$ in which the $(j-1)$-th and the $j$-th successful updates occur at ${t^{j - 1}}$ and ${t^{j}}$, respectively.
+We see that sensor $u$ sends four update packets after the last successful update at ${t^{j - 1}}$, and only the last one is successfully received by the AP at ${t^j}$.
+If an update packet is not received successfully, the instantaneous AoI ${\Delta _u}(t)$ continues to increase linearly.

 Let ${T_{pk}}$ denote the transmission time of an update packet.
-In this paper, we consider the generate-at-will model, where a sensor can take measurements and generate a new update packet when it has the opportunity to transmit.
+This paper considers the generate-at-will model, where a sensor can take measurements and generate a new update packet when it has the opportunity to transmit.
 The instantaneous AoI ${\Delta _u}(t)$ will drop to ${T_{pk}}$ when the AP successfully receives the update packet, e.g., at times ${t^{j - 1}}$ and ${t^{j}}$ as shown in Fig. \ref{fig:general_ins_aoi}.
 To realize the generate-at-will model in practice, the communication layer of the sensor can ``pull'' a request from the upper application layer just when there is an upcoming transmission opportunity (i.e., the packet generation and transmission is goal-oriented).
 This ensures that the sampled information is as fresh as possible, e.g., a sensor reading is obtained just before the transmission opportunity \cite{justintime}.

-This paper considers a collision model, where a packet/frame is successfully received when no other sensors' packets/frames are sent at the same time; otherwise, simultaneous transmissions from multiple sensors lead to a collision \cite{kurose2007computer}.
-Due to packet collision, sensor $u$ may send more than one update packet until the next successful update.
-As shown in Fig. \ref{fig:general_ins_aoi}, sensor $u$ sends four update packets after the last successful update at ${t^{j - 1}}$, and only the last one is successfully received by the AP at ${t^j}$.
-If an update packet is not received successfully, the instantaneous AoI ${\Delta _u}(t)$ continues to increase linearly.
-In Fig. \ref{fig:general_ins_aoi}, we use ${Z^j}$ to denote the time taken for the $j$-th successful update since the $(j-1)$-th update, i.e., ${t^j} = {t^{j - 1}} + {Z^j}$.
-In general, we use $Z$ to represent the time between two consecutive status updates.